-We stay a few days in Lata, where we hire a number of porters and buy more provisions.
-Lata is a typical Himalayan village, with two- or three-storey wooden houses, each supplied with a second-floor balcony all the way around the house.
-A dominating feature in the village is a Hindu temple, outside which grows an enormous Himalayan hemlock (Tsuga dumosa), whose branches are used as decoration during festivals.
-People cultivate crops like rice, buckwheat, and amaranth.
+A dominating feature in the village is a Hindu temple, outside which grows an enormous Himalayan hemlock (Tsuga dumosa).
+Branches of this tree are used as decoration during festivals.
+Cultivated plants in this area include rice, buckwheat, and amaranth.
 After being harvested, the crops are spread out on the roofs to dry.

-We camp on a plateau near the Rishi Ganga River, in which we see typical Himalayan river birds like blue whistling-thrush (Myophonus caeruleus), white-capped river-chat (Chaimarrornis leucocephalus), and brown dipper (Cinclus pallasii).
-Green-backed tits (Parus monticolus), red-headed bushtits (Aegithalos concinnus), and yellow-breasted greenfinches (Carduelis spinoides) hop about in shrubs along the river.
+Our camp is situated on a plateau near the Rishi Ganga River, and when we are not busy with preparations for our hike, we study the bird life in the river, which includes blue whistling-thrush (Myophonus caeruleus), white-capped river-chat (Phoenicurus leucocephalus), and brown dipper (Cinclus pallasii).
+Shrubs along the river harbour birds like green-backed tit (Parus monticolus), red-headed bushtit (Aegithalos concinnus), and yellow-breasted greenfinch (Carduelis spinoides).

-From Lata, we follow the trail towards Belta along fields, and later through lovely forest with e.g. Himalayan cedar (Cedrus deodara), Himalayan yew (Taxus wallichiana), walnut (Juglans regia), and different species of whitebeam (Sorbus).
-John has been walking a little distance behind Ajai and me, and when he catches up with us, he relates a strange encounter he had on the trail.
+John has been walking a little distance behind Ajai and me.
+Catching up with us, he relates a strange encounter he had on the trail.
 As he was struggling along with his heavy backpack, he noticed one of our porters, an elderly man, lying beside the trail, utterly exhausted.
 When he saw the white sahib, he opened his mouth, pointed down his throat and exclaimed: “Vitamin E!!
 Vitamin E!!”

-We continue our hike up a steep trail through the forest, which is now dominated by fir (Abies) and shrubs of Rhododendron campanulatum.
-We camp on a ridge, called Lata Kharak, from where we have a wonderful view towards the surrounding mountains, among others Dunagiri (7,066 m), Trisul (7,120 m), and Hathi Parbat (6,727 m).
+The steep trail continues through the forest, which is now dominated by fir (Abies) and shrubs of Rhododendron campanulatum.
+Our porters have made camp on a ridge named Lata Kharak, from where we have a wonderful view towards the surrounding mountains, including Dunagiri (7066 m), Trisul (7120 m), and Hathi Parbat (6727 m).